jpacio89/papers/README.md

 In case a dispute cannot be settled within a reasonable amount of time, the settlement of the case shall be done by arbitration from the first author (João Coelho)

 # Authors
-João Pedro Alexandre Coelho, Portuguese Identification  Number: 13494673, Nickname: JPAC
+**João Pedro Alexandre Coelho**, Portuguese Identification  Number: 13494673, Nickname: JPAC

 # License